tinymce/tinymce-docs/plugins/emoticons.md

 ### `emoticons_images_url`

-This option provides the base URL for the images used to represent emojis when using the `emojiimages` database.
+This option sets the base URL for the images used to represent emojis when using the `emojiimages` database.

 **Type:** `String`